nuttann/nuttann.github.io/NuttannStuff.md

-General 9-Slot5	Crumblewidget's Death Imitator - IVU (can be cast on a group member) General 9-Slot6	Fabled Bone Earring of Evasion - IVU General 9-Slot7	Lingering Essence of Cazic-Thule - Self Mez - can be cast on run to drop agro General 9-Slot8	Ocular Scout Control Unit - Mage eye General 9-Slot9	Kelp-Covered Hammer - small heal - bank or destroy?
+General 9-Slot5	Crumblewidget's Death Imitator - IVU (can be cast on a group member) General 9-Slot6	Fabled Bone Earring of Evasion - IVU General 9-Slot7	Lingering Essence of Cazic-Thule - Self Mez - can be cast on run to drop agro General 9-Slot8	Ocular Scout Control Unit - Eye of Zomm General 9-Slot9	Kelp-Covered Hammer - small heal - bank or destroy?
 General 9-Slot10	Mask of the Ancients - small heal - bank or destroy?
 General 9-Slot11	Wand of the Vortex - Annul magic 4.5 sec cast, no recast timer